HallemLab/Bryant-DeMarco-Hallem-2021/Strongyloides RNAseq Browser/README.md

 ### Time_course_DGE
 This folder contains an RMarkdown file and cache that tests for differential expression on longitudinal data using the ImpulseDE2 package.
 The ImpulseDE2 method contrasts with DE algorithms such as limma that treat time points independently.
 Instead, ImpulseDE2 seeks to identify genes that display specific trajectories of differential gene expression over time.
 An Impulse model is designed to capture 4 different expression trajectories: monotonous decrease, monotonous increase, transient decrease (valley), and transient increase (peak).
 The analysis included in this folder specifically tests an implementation of ImpulseDE2 analysis on a subset of the *S. stercoralis* dataset: life stages FLF, PF, iL3, iL3a.

-### *Strongyloides*_RNAseq_Browser_App
-This folder contains the infrastructure for the Shiny application itself.
-This app is deployed via Shinyapps.io but can also be run locally.
-See App Setup and App Features sections below for additional details.

 ## App Access
 To access a stable deployment of the *Strongyloides* RNAseq Browser Web App, please visit:   [asbryant.shinyapps.io/strongyloides_rnaseq_browser/](asbryant.shinyapps.io/strongyloides_rnaseq_browser/)